 Decision-making

 [1.
 Alt.
-1. Where a planned activity is under the jurisdiction or control of a State Party, that State shall be responsible for determining whether the planned activity may proceed.]

-[1.
-Alt.
 2. The Conference of the Parties shall be responsible for determining whether a planned activity may proceed, in accordance with the following procedural requirements:

-(a) The environmental impact assessment report shall be submitted to the Scientific and Technical [Body] [Network] for review, which shall, having regard to the inputs received during public consultation, review the report and make a recommendation to the Conference of the Parties on whether the planned activity should proceed[;]
+(a) The environmental impact assessment report shall be submitted to the Scientific and Technical [Body] for review, which shall, having regard to the inputs received during public consultation, review the report and make a recommendation to the Conference of the Parties on whether the planned activity should proceed[;]

-[(b) A revised environmental impact assessment report may be submitted to the panel of experts, appointed by the Scientific and Technical [Body] [Network], for reconsideration where the Scientific and Technical [Body] [Network] has recommended that the planned activity should not proceed.]]
+[(b) A revised environmental impact assessment report may be submitted to the panel of experts, appointed by the Scientific and Technical [Body] , for reconsideration where the Scientific and Technical [Body] has recommended that the planned activity should not proceed.]]

-[1.
-Alt.
-3. The Conference of the Parties may delegate its decision-making function to a relevant regional body in accordance with conditions and requirements to be established by the Conference.]

 [2.
 No decision allowing the planned activity to proceed shall be made where the environmental impact assessment indicates that the planned activity would have severe adverse impacts on the environment.]